oracle-livelabs/database/tmm-run-sample-apps/run-lra-app/run-lra-app.md

 This lab assumes you have:

-* An Oracle Cloud account
+* An Oracle Cloud account.
-* Successfully completed all previous labs
+* Successfully completed all previous labs.
-* Logged in using remote desktop URL as oracle user.
-If you have connected to your instance via an SSH terminal using auto-generated SSH Keys as opc user, then change user to oracle before proceeding with the next step.
+* Logged in using remote desktop URL as an `oracle` user.
+If you have connected to your instance via an SSH terminal using auto-generated SSH Keys as `opc` user, then change user to `oracle` before proceeding with the next step.

    ```text
     <copy>
     sudo su - oracle